migetonni/Finland_road_condition_ETL/README.md

 **ANALYTICS**
-The data produced from this ETL pipeline can be used for many types of analysis and dashboard cration of road conditions.
+The data produced from this ETL pipeline can be used for many types of analysis and dashboard creations of road conditions.
 From the example_queries.sql file you can find some queries that provide descriptive analytics from the data.

-Below is and example dashboard created in powerbi from the data that utilizes the View that is created in SQL
+Below is an example dashboard created in PowerBI from the the produced road data that utilizes the analytics view that is created in SQL

 <img width="1297" height="730" alt="image" src="https://github.com/user-attachments/assets/6818eb51-5da4-43b1-8d2d-4b705417f6c3" />